codecentric/life.bootstrap/README.md

 I've included dependencies for Supertest, Mocha, Istanbul and Sinon.

 ### Running with Docker
-I have included a simple Node 6 Dockerfile that will mount the node app into its app directory.
+I have included a simple Node 6 Dockerfile that you can mount the node app into.
+For convenience, there is a run-docker.sh script that you can simply execute, or use as a blueprint for building and running the image.